Amber Heard testifies: 'Nothing I did made him stop hitting me' - KESQ

 Before the court took a break for lunch, Heard testified that the couple’s relationship began to devolve.

 “By this point in our relationship, we’re both saying awful things to each other.
 Screaming at each other.
-Unfortunately, when Johnny would start hitting me, he’d just win.”
+Unfortunately, when Johnny would start hitting me, he’d just win,” she said.

+Judge Penny Azcarate said on Thursday that closing arguments are expected on May 27, followed by jury deliberations.

 The-CNN-Wire